 Delhi: Scientists warn of more smog over next few days due to low wind speed

-The sudden drop in night temperature and high moisture content is also responsible for the rise in pollution between 9 and 10 am over the last few days.
+The sudden drop in night temperature and high moisture content also led to a rise in pollution between 9 and 10 am over the last few days.

 The air quality in the National Capital Region is expected to be bad over the next few days, the Hindustan Times reported quoting the Central Pollution Control Board on Wednesday.
-More smoggy days are expected as the air quality will continue to be in the “very poor” category because of low wind speeds.
+The air quality will continue to be in the “very poor” category because of low wind speeds.

-According to the Central Pollution Control Board, the level of PM 2.5 – particulate matter that is smaller than 2.5 microns – has shot up the most from 9 am to 10 am over the last 10 days.
-The sudden drop in night temperature and high moisture content are responsible for this, the report said, quoting scientists.
+According to the Central Pollution Control Board, the level of PM 2.5 – particulate matter in the air that is smaller than 2.5 microns – has increased the most between 9 am and 10 am over the last 10 days.
+The sudden drop in night temperature and high moisture content are also responsible for this, the report said, quoting scientists.
 Besides, the low wind speed cannot scatter the pollutants early in the day.
-Pollution levels were the least between 5 pm and 6 pm.
+Pollution levels were lowest between 5 pm and 6 pm.

 “As the sun rises and air gets heated up, dew starts evaporating...Moisture level rises and the air’s capacity to carry pollutants increases,” the head of the Central Pollution Control Board’s air laboratory, D Saha, was quoted as saying.
 “The pollution level, however, drops later when the temperature rises further.”

 Wind speed of 5 metres per second is needed to dissipate pollutants.
-However, that of Delhi has been hovering around 1.5 metres per second for the last few days, the report said.
+But, Delhi’s wind speed has been hovering around 1.5 metres per second for the last few days, the report said.
 Saha said that the situation is expected to get worse over the next few days, mostly because of the low wind speed.
 “On Tuesday, the wind speed dropped to around 0.9 m/s,” Saha added.

-The air quality in New Delhi this Diwali season was the cleanest in the past three years, according to a report released by the System of Air Quality and Weather Forecasting And Research.
-The air quality in the national Capital had, however, turned “severe” the day after Diwali, for the first time in 2017.
+The air quality in the Capital this Diwali season was the cleanest in the past three years, according to a report released by the System of Air Quality and Weather Forecasting And Research.
+However, the city’s air quality had turned “severe” the day after Diwali, for the first time this year.

-In 2016, an alarming smog after Diwali in Delhi-NCR had forced schools to remain closed for three days and the National Green Tribunal to declare an environmental emergency in Delhi, Haryana, Punjab, Rajasthan and Uttar Pradesh.
+In 2016, an alarming post-Diwali smog in Delhi-NCR had forced schools to be closed for three days and the National Green Tribunal to declare an environmental emergency in Delhi, Haryana, Punjab, Rajasthan and Uttar Pradesh.